samriddhimakasare25/Flower/README.md

 # Flower
-Flowers Using only HTML, CSS and JS
+This repository contains examples and tutorials for the web technologies HTML, SCSS, and JS.

+#